miakepia/portfolio/pages/taxonomy.md

   Most user journeys on GOV.UK begin on a content page.
 This means that related links — not navigation pages — are one of the best ways to help users find what they need.

   Unfortunately, the vast majority of content on the site had no related links at all.
-We wanted to find a way to use machine learning to add links to pages so that publishers weren't overwhelmed with the work .
+We wanted to find a way to use machine learning to add links to pages so that publishers weren't overwhelmed with an impossible task.
 </div>
 </div>